North Carolina hopes 'bathroom bill' deal saves NCAA events - News 12 Now

 RALEIGH, N.C.
 (AP) — Basketball-mad North Carolina is hoping its move to roll back its “bathroom bill” will help it avoid another costly hit when the NCAA selects four years of championship sites for a variety of sports.

-College athletics’ governing body said that it is deciding this week on locations for tournaments through the spring of 2022 and that it wouldn’t award any to North Carolina if the law known as House Bill 2 was still on the books.
+College athletics’ governing body has said that it is deciding on locations for tournaments through the spring of 2022 and that it wouldn’t award any to North Carolina if the law known as House Bill 2 was still on the books.

 On Thursday, amid the mounting pressure, North Carolina’s Republican-controlled legislature voted to undo HB2, and Democratic Gov. Roy Cooper signed the measure into law.
-But it wasn’t clear if that would satisfy the NCAA, which had no immediate comment.
+But it wasn’t clear if that would satisfy the NCAA, which made no immediate decision on North Carolina’s fate.

+NCAA President Mark Emmert said the association would review the legislation before making a decision in the coming days.
+He told reporters at a news conference that the NCAA Board of Governors will hold discussions to determine whether the new legislation “is a sufficient change in the law for the board to feel comfortable going back to North Carolina.”

+But he added: “I’m personally very pleased that they have a bill to debate and discuss.”

 While lawmakers repealed the much-criticized provision that said transgender people must use the public bathrooms that correspond to the sex on their birth certificate, activists complained that the new law still denies gay and transgender people certain protections from discrimination.